briankoser/sfc-listeners-guide/episodes/0084-sci-fi-feedback.md

 future_episodes:
   - G. T. Anders's book <i class="work-title">Tower of Babel</i>
   - Brady's book Duncan Ross
-  - what should Matt write a book about?
+  - What should Matt write a book about?

 last_listen: 2018-06-19
 recommendation: no